Complaints Procedure for Gardeners Hendon

 We are committed to treating every complaint seriously and with impartiality.
 The process is designed to be clear: a complainant can expect an initial acknowledgement, a structured investigation, communication of findings and an explanation of any remedial action.
 This procedure aims to protect both the client and the gardening operatives and to maintain professional standards in garden maintenance and landscape work.

-Complainant pointing out garden issues to a gardener How to make a complaint: Complaints may be raised verbally or in writing.
+In a garden setting, a person wearing a plaid shirt is planting a vibrant purple flower with yellow center into the soil of a flower bed.
+Surrounding the planting area are various potted flowers in bright colours such as yellow, red, and white, positioned on a wooden or stone surface and partially in the soil.
+In the background, gardening tools including a watering can, a trowel, and a small rake are visible, along with a wooden fence that encloses the outdoor space.
+The garden appears well-maintained with rich, dark soil and an organized arrangement of plants, suggesting professional or dedicated gardening activity.
+The overall scene takes place outdoors, likely in a front or back garden area within Hendon, and captures elements typical of garden care and landscaping tasks carried out by Gardeners Hendon, aligning with gardening and outdoor maintenance services.
+How to make a complaint: Complaints may be raised verbally or in writing.
 To help us respond efficiently, please provide a clear description of the issue, relevant dates, the names of the gardeners involved if known, and any supporting information such as photographs or invoices.
 Complaints that require site inspection should include permission for access.
 Whether you contact the local gardeners team or submit a written summary, your concern will be logged and progressed under this procedure.

 Acknowledgement and Initial Assessment